Simple Answer: No

 A properly functioning air conditioner should never need a refill on refrigerant.
 If you’re not getting the performance you expect out of your unit, there are likely other factors at play.

 Despite how it may seem, the coolant (also known as refrigerant), is not a fuel.
 It does not power the AC like gas would power a furnace.
 Refrigerant is a crucial component in the process of cooling down the air that is then circulated throughout your home.
 So you don’t need to be occasionally refilling your AC with Freon to keep things running.

 If you need coolant, there has likely been a leak

 The reason you may need a coolant refill is if there has been a leak.
 But this is not a simple fill-up and then move on.
 The coolant will continue to leak until the problem area is sealed.
-IF you suspect a leak is present, call the team at Lex Air Conditioning and Heating.
+If you suspect a leak is present, call the team at Lex Air Conditioning and Heating right away.